 CO: Public speaking will always make you stand out wherever you go.
 Many people have great ideas but they cannot articulate them.
 If you cannot speak for your idea or product, it must be overwhelmingly good to speak for itself.
 Public speaking sets you apart from your competition.
 People are very visual and it helps to attract them to your speech.
 Public Speaking is important for everyone.
 It is important to understand that it gives you confidence

-RK: Speaking of confidence, there are people who are worried of being nervous, what would you tell them?
+RK: Speaking of confidence, some people are worried about being nervous, what would you tell them?

 RK: So how do you deal with it?